cljfx/cljfx/README.md

 ### TODO

+- replace middleware with custom lifecycles + :cljfx/quit for apps
 - expand on props and composite lifecycle.
 What's known about them:
   - ctor:
     - scene requires root, root can be replaced afterwards